MarcoGos/kleenex_nl_pollenradar/README.md

 - Grass Pollen
 - Weed Pollen

-Each sensor has additional attributes for value tomorrow, in 2, 3 and 4 days.
+Each sensor has additional attributes for value and level tomorrow, in 2, 3 and 4 days.

-The information is updated every hour.
+The sensor information is updated every hour although the values on the Kleenex pollenradar website are updated every 3 hours.

 ## Disclaimer